conjohnerton/tik-tak/README.md

 Click on the link in the project description.
 Sign up!
 Make a post!
+Comment on other's posts!

 ### Benefits
-'Everybody near you (currently within an 18-19 mile radius) will be able to recieve your post!
+Everybody near you (currently within an 18-19 mile radius) will be able to recieve your post!

+(You instantly get locally famous, pseudo-anonymously.)